priyanxshu999/Ransomware-simulator/README.md

 > ⚠️ **FOR EDUCATIONAL PURPOSES ONLY**
 This project is a **safe, offline, non-malicious ransomware simulator** designed to demonstrate basic ransomware behavior.
 **DO NOT USE** in any real-world system or production environment.
-Violating laws with this code is **your responsibility**, not the author’s.
+Violating laws with this code is **your responsibility**, not mine.

 ---